-- 1. Select the Transition (in the Model Browser or as represented on a State Machine diagram) and open the Alf editor window (select Windows > Alf), if it isn't already open. - In the Alf editor window, press Create.
-A menu will pop up with available options for creating Transition Behaviors.

-- 3. Select Effect Behavior. - 4.
-Enter the Alf code for the Behavior and press Save to compile and save it.
+- 3. Close the Specification window. - Select the Transition (either in the Model Browser or as it appears on a State Machine diagram) and open the Alf editor window (select Windows > Alf), if it isn't already open. - 5.
+Enter the Alf code for the effect Behavior and press Save to compile and save it.